 Our results of operations are exposed to the effect of foreign exchange rate fluctuations on the U.S. dollar value of foreign currency-denominated operating revenues and expenses.
-Our largest exposure comes from the British pound and the Korean won.
+Our largest exposure comes from the Brazilian real, British pound and the Euro.
 We do not currently have a foreign currency hedging program related to our foreign currency-denominated transactions.
-Gains or losses resulting from foreign currency transactions are included in Non-operating expenses.
+Gains or losses resulting from foreign currency transactions are included in Non-operating expenses (income).

-Included in the consolidated statements of stockholders' equity was Other comprehensive income of zero, in 2010, Other comprehensive income of \$1.2 million, net of taxes of zero, in 2009 and Other comprehensive loss of \$2.5 million, net of taxes of zero, in 2008.
+Included in the consolidated statements of stockholders' equity was Other comprehensive income of zero in 2011, zero in 2010 and \$1.2 million, net of taxes of zero, in 2009.
 These items primarily relate to the translation of foreign subsidiary financial statements into U.S. dollars.